 In The Bahamas, well-established licensed local banks and financial institutions that offer traditional financing for projects of all types and commercial banking options, or that often act as security trustees, have a very strong presence.

-In addition, The Bahamas government has, subject to exchange control regulations and the usual vetting and approval procedures for foreign investors, historically also permitted financing of local commercial projects by international lenders.
-Where a foreign lender intends to advance a loan and hold Bahamian real estate as security for it, an application is made to the Investments Board for a mortgagee’s landholding permit to be issued under the IPL Act, and to the Central Bank of The Bahamas for the requisite approvals to be issued to the lender under Bahamian Exchange Control Regulations.
+In addition, The Bahamas government has historically also permitted the financing of local commercial projects by international lenders, subject to exchange control regulations and the usual vetting and approval procedures for foreign investors.
+Where a foreign lender intends to advance a loan and hold Bahamian real estate as security for it, an application is made to the Investments Board for a mortgagee’s landholding permit to be issued under the IPL Act, and to the Central Bank of The Bahamas for the requisite approvals to be issued to the lender under the Bahamian Exchange Control Regulations.

 Major Transactions, Including Syndicated Lenders

-In major financing transactions, where there may be a group of syndicated lenders, it is often the case that a collateral trust would be established and that the mortgages, security instruments and other Bahamian collateral securing the loan would not be held directly by any lender, but would be held by a specially formed Bahamian security trustee as a collateral agent for the named beneficiaries of the trust from time to time.
-The trustee of the collateral trust is, typically, a Bahamian company that holds an unrestricted Banking and Trust Licence in The Bahamas.
-Quite often, it is preferred that the collateral trustee should hold the trust assets under the collateral trust in a wholly-owned special purpose Bahamian International Business Company, all of the issued shares of which would constitute the corpus of the collateral trust, with the company, in turn, holding the security instruments.
+In major financing transactions, where there may be a group of syndicated lenders, a collateral trust would often be established and the mortgages, security instruments and other Bahamian collateral securing the loan would not be held directly by any lender but would be held by a specially formed Bahamian security trustee as a collateral agent for the named beneficiaries of the trust from time to time.
+The trustee of the collateral trust is typically a Bahamian company that holds an unrestricted Banking and Trust Licence in The Bahamas.
+Quite often, it is preferred for the collateral trustee to hold the trust assets under the collateral trust in a wholly owned special purpose Bahamian International Business Company, the issued shares of which would constitute the corpus of the collateral trust, with the company, in turn, holding the security instruments.